zamazan4ik/codedetection-telegram/README.md

 Bot automatically registers webhook (if is launched in webhook mode) with address `https://$HOST/$TELOXIDE_TOKEN`.

 ### How to use
 Just add the bot tou your chat.
-If any user write a message, which possibly is a C++ code - the bot will warn about it.
+If any user writes a message, which possibly is a code - the bot will warn about it.

 ### Code detection algorithm
-For now bot detects C++ code with very simple method: match with regular expression some keywords and if match count > `THRESHOLD` - send a warning.
+For now bot detects code with very simple method: match with regular expression some keywords and if match count > `THRESHOLD` - send a warning.
-So this algorithm has some false positives (detects some non-C++ code as C++ code) and false negatives (doesn't detect some C++ code).
+So this algorithm has some false positives (detects some non-code as code) and false negatives (doesn't detect some code).
 Maybe in the future the algorithm will be improved.

 ### Feedback
 If you have any suggestions or want to report a bug - feel free to create in issue in this repo.
 Thank you!